gyeon/-flatiron-presents-laurie-gina/README.md

 NOX - A Ruby encryption project by Gina and Laurie for Flatiron Presents

-This app implements the Vigenére cipher to encryp and decrypt a text of alphabetic characters.
+This app implements the Vigenére cipher to encrypt and decrypt a text of alphabetic characters.

 <!-- * Ruby version